2 Samuel 7

 David did not vanquish his enemies.
 God cut them off.
 David has a great name on earth, but it is God who made it so.
 Again: everything is gift.
 David is learning who deserves the credit.

 Israel has been wandering since Egypt - forty years in the wilderness, then judges, then battles.
 Finally, stability.
-A place of their own.
-Not temporary.
-Established.
+A place of their own, planted and permanent.
 This is the fulfillment God has promised: not just a king, but a kingdom at rest.

 Here it is.
 The reversal.
 "The Lord telleth thee that he will make thee an house."
-Not a building.
-A house - a dynasty.
-A line.
-A succession.
+A house - a dynasty, a line, a succession, something far beyond any building.
 David asked to build a house of stone for God.
 God offers to build a house of generations for David.

 2 Samuel 7:12-16The Eternal Throne